Conditional Clifford-Steerable CNNs for PDE Modeling: Experiments

 \subsection{Experimental setup}

 The goal of each experiment is to learn the dynamics of a system from numerical simulations.
-To enable comparisons, we treat timesteps as feature channels - i.e., the task becomes predicting future states (as output channels) based on previous states (as input channels) \citep{gupta2022}.
+To enable flexible comparisons between different baselines, we treat timesteps as feature channels - i.e., the task becomes predicting future states (output channels) based on previous states (input channels) \citep{gupta2022}.
 For NS and SWE, the state is described by a vector velocity and a scalar pressure field.
-We evaluate two setups of SWE: one-step predictions (SWE-1), and 5-step rollouts (SWE-5).
+We evaluate two setups of SWE: one-step (SWE-1) and 5-step (SWE-5) ahead predictions.
 For MW3, the inputs are vector electric fields and bivector magnetic fields.
 In the relativistic MW2 task, the input is an electromagnetic field, which forms a bivector.
-Let $N_t$ denote the number of points used to discretise time in each state.
-In this setting, time forms its own spacetime dimension, therefore, the task is to learn the mapping between two states, each with their respective spatial dimensions and a time dimension of size \(N_t\).
+In this setting time forms its own spacetime dimension, therefore, the task is to learn the mapping between two states, each with their respective spatial dimensions and a time dimension.
 This is the only experiment where the setup properly incorporates the time dimension into spacetime.
-Conditional CSCNNs (C-CSCNNs), similarly to regular CSCNNs, are well-equipped to fit this setting, which other baselines are unable to handle by construction.
+Conditional CSCNNs (C-CSCNNs), similarly to regular CSCNNs, are well-equipped to fit this setting, while some of the baselines are unable to handle it by construction.